cmbi/hommod/README.md

 * copy all cmbi dssp files from ftp://ftp.cmbi.ru.nl/pub/molbio/data/dssp/ and set the path to the dssp directory to DSSPDIR in the config file

-* compile joanna lange's secondary structure-dependent alignment tool and set its path to MSA in the config file
+* compile Joanna Lange's secondary structure-dependent alignment tool and set its path to MSA in the config file

 * set MODELDIR, INTERPRODIR and EXECUTIONDIR to the directories to store